emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 # Emily Kretschmer's Notes

+## June 18
 - [ ] further clean datasets so that they are presentable
+- [x] chat with Ian about libraries
+  - Ideas: Change over time (which ones closed? -- shut down or new ones), internet speed

 ## June 17
 ## todo